makolon/IsaacLabExtendedTasks/README.md

 pip install -e .
 ```

+> [!NOTE]
-:construction: Update the DISPLAY environment in the .env file using free display.
+> Update the DISPLAY environment in the .env file using free display.
 (The display free if it is not in the /tmp/.X11-unix/ folder of the host machine) Also, change the WEBPORT to enable the first free port (Get it by calculating DISPLAY + 6080).

 ```
 # If there is no file /tmp/.X11-unix/X20